pinardemetci/pinardemetci.github.io/_includes/cv.md

-I am a third year Ph.D. student in  **computational biology**, working with professors [Ritambhara Singh, Ph.D.](http://rsinghlab.org/) and [Sorin Istrail, Ph.D.](https://www.brown.edu/Research/Istrail_Lab/sorin.php) at **Brown University** Department of Computer Science.
-My research is at the intersection of **computer science, statistics, and molecular biology**.
-Types of research problems I currently work on include **(1)** interpretable (sometimes Bayesian) machine learning models for the analysis of genomics data, with a goal to understand regulatory mechanisms behind complex traits and diseases, and **(2)** manifold alignment algorithms for multi-omic data integration.<br>
+I am a third year Ph.D. student in  **computational biology**, working with professors [Ritambhara Singh, Ph.D.](http://rsinghlab.org/) and [Sorin Istrail, Ph.D.](https://www.brown.edu/Research/Istrail_Lab/sorin.php) at **Brown University**.
+My research is at the intersection of **computer science**, **statistics**, and **molecular biology**.
+The main objective of my dissertation research is to develop computational methods that enable integrated analysis of single-cell multi-omics datasets<br>

-Before joining Brown University, I received my bachelor’s degree in **bioengineering** from **Olin College of Engineering**.
-There, I worked with [Jean J. Huang, Ph.D.](http://www.olin.edu/faculty/profile/jean-j-huang/) and [John Geddes, Ph.D.](http://www.olin.edu/faculty/profile/john-b-geddes) on bioinformatic analyses and dynamical modeling of microbial communities under various environmental perturbations.
-Then, I worked in [Quantitative Biology Lab](http://gwli.scripts.mit.edu/group/?p=737) with [Gene-Wei Li.
-Ph.D.](https://biology.mit.edu/profile/gene-wei-li/) at **Massachusetts Institute of Technology (MIT)** as a research support associate and lab manager, researching gene regulatory network rewiring in bacteria.
+Before joining Brown, I received my bachelor’s degree in **bioengineering** from **Olin College of Engineering**.
+There, I worked with [Jean J. Huang, Ph.D.](http://www.olin.edu/faculty/profile/jean-j-huang/) and [John Geddes, Ph.D.](http://www.olin.edu/faculty/profile/john-b-geddes) on bioinformatic analyses and dynamical modeling of microbial communities under various perturbations.
+Then, I worked in the [Quantitative Biology Lab](http://gwli.scripts.mit.edu/group/?p=737)  led by [Gene-Wei Li, Ph.D.](https://biology.mit.edu/profile/gene-wei-li/) at the **Massachusetts Institute of Technology (MIT)** as a research support associate and lab manager, researching gene regulatory network rewiring in bacteria.
 In summer of 2020, I completed an internship with the [Genomics team](https://www.microsoft.com/en-us/genomics/) at **Microsoft Research** <br>

-Apart from computational biology, I have had the pleasure of working on different STEM projects, which can be found [here](/projects/).
+Apart from computational biology, I have enjoyed working on different STEM projects, which can be found [here](/projects/).
 [Outside of research](/fun/), I enjoy holding boardgame nights with friends, feeding birds, playing ukulele and violin, and swimming (hopefully post-pandemic).
 Feel free to [e-mail me](mailto:pinardemetci@gmail.com) if you'd like to talk. <br>

 ## <i class="fa fa-chevron-right"></i> Education

 <table class="table table-hover">
   <tr>
-    <td class="col-md-3"> 2018 - 2022 (Expected) </td>
+    <td class="col-md-3"> 2018 - 2023 (Expected) </td>
     <td>
-        <strong>Ph.D. in Computer Science and Computational Biology</strong>
+        <strong>Ph.D. in Computational Biology</strong>
           (3.90/4.00)
         <br>
       Brown University (Providence, RI)